Food-Scraps to Farms

 How to Join

-To participate in the Neighborhood Compost Project all you need to do is call 541-301-3426, or email to firstname.lastname@example.org.
+To participate in the Neighborhood Compost Project, simply sign-up here.
 We will determine the ideal drop-site closest to your home, supply you with a bucket, and get you started with our service.
+If we don’t yet have a drop-site designated for your neighborhood, we will pick-up directly from your home each week until we do (this is part of our current promotion to build our Neighborhood model)!
 The monthly rate is only $14.95 ($3.45 per pick-up).

 Food-Scraps Feed the Soil